nealoverton/board-game-reviews/README.md

 ## Testing and Development

-To run the provided tests:
+Numerous test have been provided and separated by server endpoint.
+To run these tests use one of the following commands:

         $ npm run test-app
         $ npm run test-reviews